Seaweed47/Battlefield-3-PS3-Save-Editing/README.md

 Click Open PowerShell window here.

-Within Windows PowerShell use the following command: python ./Bf3_checksum_gpt.py USR-DATA
+Within Windows PowerShell use the following command: python ./Bf3_checksum.py USR-DATA

-It will then tell you the CRC of the USR-DATA.
+It will then update the CRC of the USR-DATA.

+Now move the updated USR-DATA to the decrypted save folder.

 Bruteforce save data link: